jeffpar/pcjs.v1/_posts/2017-11-10-the-ti-57-programmable-calculator.md

 - *color* (default LED color is red)
 - *backgroundColor* (default LED background color is none, for a transparent background)

-So, for example, this [URL](?color=green#pcjs-ti-57-emulator) loads the machine on this page with green LEDs.
+So, for example, this [URL](?color=lime#pcjs-ti-57-emulator) loads this page's TI-57 with bright green LEDs.

 Check out the [TI-57 Tips and Tricks](/devices/ti57/tips/) page for more, um, tips and tricks.